Dave-team/Knowledge-base/Public-speaking.md

   - Is there an opportunity for topic feedback?
 Is the organizer interested in working with you to make your topic great?
 If not, can they point you to someone in their community who might be interested in helping out?
   - Are there any additional accessibility considerations you should be aware of?
 Do any audience members use a communication device?
 Can you share your slides ahead of time to make them easier for audience members to access?
 Will the event be recorded for those who can’t attend in person?
 - First, write down the high level outline - the high level story you want to tell
+- Then create the slides you want to present
 - Then write out the entire presentation
 - Practice:
     - First practice until you can present a coherent story with the main points.
 Each time, focus on things you could improve.
 Always practice out loud > take notes whilst practicing > fix slides/script > repeat.
     - Then record yourself and practice in front of a mirror.
 Watch the recording and analyse what you do.
     - Then do a dry run in front of others.
 Ask them what they got out of it.
 If not much, back to drawing board
     - Constantly reiterate and improve during this process and practice in a way that you'd like to present.
 E.g. include the pauses, sips of water etc. where relevant.
+- During the practice, you'll want to both revise the Slides and the actual talk and make sure it flows more naturally.
 - Create cue cards
 - Really know your topic to be conversational - this also eliminates the need to memorize
 - Understand the logistics of the presentation: